 From a Washington Post article written at the time, "According to the president of the College Board at the time, the name change was meant 'to correct the impression among some people that the SAT measures something that is innate and impervious to change regardless of effort or instruction.'"

-The test was also given the longer name SAT I: Reasoning Test, to distinguish it from the SAT II: Subject Tests, which had formerly been called “Achievement Tests.”
-(This is why some people still refer to the SAT Subject Tests as “SAT IIs.”)
+The test was also given the longer name SAT I: Reasoning Test, to distinguish it from the SAT II: Subject Tests, which had formerly been called "Achievement Tests."
+(This is why some people still refer to the (now discontinued) SAT Subject Tests as "SAT IIs.")

 However, in 1997, College Board changed their minds yet again, and said the letters don't actually stand for anything, so the test is not called the S.A.T., just the SAT.